SIVASHANKAR-S/NewProjects/README.md

-# Welcome to My Project Collection Repository
+# Welcome to My Entry Level Project Collection Repository

 This Repository contains my latest Projects on Artificial Intelligence.
 Click on the link to view the source codes.
 I welcome people to colloborate with me to develop the projects.